codewhisper/eye-fi-server/README.md

 Provides an Eye-Fi server for objective-c applications

 ## Usage
-1. To add the library to your project with Cocoapods, add this line to your Podfile:
+1. To add the library to your project with CocoaPods, add this line to your _Podfile_:
     ```
     pod 'CWEyeFiServer', :git => 'https://github.com/codewhisper/eye-fi-server.git'
     ```

-2. Import CWEyeFiServer.h, create server object and start.
+2. Import _CWEyeFiServer.h_, create server object and start.
 Make sure to add your own upload key, usually you can find it in _~/Library/Eye-Fi/Settings.xml_
     ```objc
     #import "CWEyeFiServer.h"